manjotpahwa/stripe-assignment/README.md

 #### Insufficient Balance Test

+1. Shut down the previous instances of frontend and backend if running and restart them.
+This should make your cart full again.

 1. Verify your cart is full of the items Nike Zoom Fly 2 units by going to http://localhost:4242/get-cart.
 Your total of 300 should be visible at http://localhost:4242/get-total.

 1. Go to [http://localhost:3000/checkout](http://localhost:3000/checkout).
 Enter your name and email address in the form provided.
 Enter card details "4000 0000 0000 9995" for testing a successful payment.
 Enter any valid values for the rest of the options such as CVV, expiration date and zip code.
 Press "Pay".
-You should see the payment go through successfully.
+You should see the payment getting failed with an insufficient balance message.

 1. Verify your total is still 300 and you cart is full of the same items by going to http://localhost:4242/get-total and  http://localhost:4242/get-cart respectively.